The Parish of Easby with Skeeby,

 Thank you so much to Rose and her team who held a coffee morning and sale as part of Rose's ongoing fund raising for the accessible door as part of the Link Project.
 The Link project will physically link the parish office and meeting rooms with the church of St Paul, giving fully accessibible access to all, including accessible toilets, a kitchen and meeting spaces, and link the Church and the parish with the communitnities within which we live and serve.

-Once again we held a STAYCATION in the parish, which is a way of enabling those who are older, who would perhaps not get a holiday away to have a have three days of holiday with friends and family within the local are.
-We enjoyed bacon and egg sandwiches, cooked on teh BBQ on the first day, a picnic on the second day, with Fish and Chips on the last day.
+Once again St Paul's hosted STAYCATION in the parish, which is a way of enabling those who are older, who would perhaps not get a holiday away to have a have three days of holiday with friends and family within the local are.
+We enjoyed bacon and egg sandwiches, cooked on the BBQ on the first day, a picnic on the second day, with Fish and Chips on the last day.
 Each day we enjoyed delicious home baked cake, drinks, games, cards, dominos, rug prodding, hand massage with so many more activities each day.